The Humanness of Networking

 How ‘networking’ really just means building community and making connections

-When I first committed to becoming a part time yoga teacher, networking felt like a daunting task in a market that was already saturated and any efforts on my part seemed too small to have an impact.
+When I first committed to becoming a yoga teacher, networking felt like a daunting task in a market that was already saturated and any efforts on my part seemed too small to have an impact.
 That helplessness only made getting started seem scarier and more importantly, it wasn’t helping anyone.

 By shying away from being fully present in my community and hesitant about sharing my passion and skill, I wasn’t able to be in fullest service to my students or to the community.

 Once I got out of my head about what networking entailed and got more focused on simply making connections with people, things got a lot easier.

 Networking initially seemed prescriptive; do X to get Y, like following a set of external guidelines to move toward an end result of fostering opportunity.

 However I think there’s another angle that’s more intuitive.
 If you have a reason to network, you most likely enjoy the idea/service/product you’re offering and naturally want to share it.

 Creating a structure, doing research, and using specific platforms is definitely useful, but without that connection to your initial inspiration for what you’re networking for, attempts to network might feel empty, disconnected, or awkward.